Dude Perfect: World records

-In 2009, the group set the Guinness world record for the longest basketball shot after shooting from the third deck of Kyle Field.
+In 2009, the group set the Guinness World Record for the longest basketball shot after shooting from the third deck of Kyle Field.
 In October 2010, Dude Perfect extended their record with a "cross-tower" shot from a height of 66 meters (216 feet); the basket was located 45 meters (150 feet) away from the tower's base.
 In March 2011, Dude Perfect unofficially broke their record again with a shot from the top of Reliant Stadium, which remained in the air for 5.3 seconds.
 In January 2014, the group successfully attempted a shot from the 561-foot-tall Reunion Tower, with Cody Jones and Garrett Hilbert holding the basket at the base of the tower.
-In their 2016 video, “World Record Edition,” Dude Perfect broke multiple world records.
-The group broke the world records for longest basketball shot, highest basketball shot, longest blindfolded basketball shot, and longest sitting basketball shot.
+In their 2016 video, "World Record Edition", Dude Perfect broke multiple world records.
+The group broke the world records for longest basketball shot made with the head, highest basketball shot, longest blindfolded basketball shot, and longest sitting basketball shot.
 Subsequently, they released a sequel based on football the following year, in which they broke even more world records.
+They later made two more world record videos: archery in 2022 and golf in 2023.

-In 2018, Dude Perfect broke the record for longest barefoot Lego walk and longest pea blow during their filming of "Overtime."
-In episode six of "Overtime," Dude Perfect broke the record for the farthest distance travelled rolling across exercise balls.
-In 2019, Dude Perfect broke the world record for most Ping Pong balls stuck on a person's head using shaving cream, and the most donuts stacked on each other while blindfolded.
-In 2020, they broke another record for the most beachball header passes in 30 seconds.
+In 2018, Dude Perfect broke the record for longest barefoot Lego walk and longest pea blow during their filming of Overtime.
+In episode six of Overtime, Dude Perfect broke the record for the farthest distance traveled rolling across exercise balls.
+In 2019, Dude Perfect broke the world record for most ping pong balls stuck on a person's head using shaving cream, and the most donuts stacked on each other while blindfolded.
+In 2020, they broke another record for the most beach ball header passes in 30 seconds.

 In 2019, on Nickelodeon's The Dude Perfect Show, the group set 6 world records: fastest time to wrap a person with wrapping paper (team of two), most party poppers popped in 30 seconds (team of two), most thumbtacks inserted into a corkboard in a minute, most eggs crushed with the toes in 30 seconds, most drink cans opened with one hand in a minute, farthest distance traveled on Swiss balls.

+In 2023, in Las Vegas, the group once again broke the record of the world's highest basketball shot from a height of 856 feet from the Strat Tower.
+Dude Perfect spent three days in Las Vegas trying to pull off the feat and they were able to do it in the last hour of filming.

-Dude Perfect currently holds 14 Guinness World Records.
+Dude Perfect currently holds more than 20 Guinness World Records.

+Awards

+50 Million 'Ruby' Creator Award

+Dude Perfect, along with over 20 other creators, never received a formal award from YouTube for passing 50 million subscribers.
+However, an award was conceived and created by fellow YouTuber Daniel Kraft who acknowledged the work and dedication the group has done for the YouTuber community over the years.